 The recommended dose of KISQALI is 600 mg (three 200 mg film-coated tablets) taken orally, once daily for 21 consecutive days followed by 7 days off treatment resulting in a complete cycle of 28 days.
 KISQALI can be taken with or without food [see Clinical Pharmacology (12.3)].

-Patients should take their dose of KISQALI and letrozole at approximately the same time each day, preferably in the morning.
+Patients should take their dose of KISQALI at approximately the same time each day, preferably in the morning.

 If the patient vomits after taking the dose, or misses a dose, no additional dose should be taken that day.
 The next prescribed dose should be taken at the usual time.
 KISQALI tablets should be swallowed whole (tablets should not be chewed, crushed or split prior to swallowing).
 No tablet should be ingested if it is broken, cracked, or otherwise not intact.

 Dose Modifications for Adverse Reactions

 The recommended dose modifications for adverse reactions are listed in Table 1.

 |Second dose reduction||200 mg/day*||one 200 mg tablet|

 |*If further dose reduction below 200 mg/day is required, discontinue the treatment.|